cowills/cedar-fed-pres/README.md

 https://rei.slack.com/archives/CA58YCGN4/p1581702916101400 - If you need help with cedar, supplying as much of this info as possible will allow us to help you faster

 ## REI tools
-https://chairlift.rei-cloud.com/ - Chairlift, used to generate the repo/pipeline/etc. for a component (select NPM package, though the template it uses is out of date) https://github.com/rei/component - Component template, use it to generate a new component package.
-Replace the generated chairlift code with the output of this generator.

 https://git.rei.com/projects/FEDPAGES/repos/climber-details-page/browse - climber-details-page is a reference implementation for shared components/FED pages https://git.rei.com/projects/CLIMB/repos/climbers-site/browse/climbers-site - climbers-site is a reference implementation for crampon micro-sites